Two tractors are harvesting wheat in a field.

 What is tax-loss harvesting?

-Simply put, it's selling investments at a loss so you can use the losses to offset gains in other investments.
+Tax-loss harvesting is when you sell investments at a loss and use those losses to offset gains in other investments.
 You then take the money from the sale and use it to buy an investment that fills a similar role in your portfolio, so you stay invested in the market.
-This last point is critical—it's what distinguishes this powerful tax strategy from market-timing or locking in losses, and it provides the potential for increasing returns.
+This last point is critical—it's what distinguishes this powerful tax strategy from trying to time the market or locking in losses, and it provides the potential for increasing after-tax returns.

 Save on taxes

-When you file your income taxes, you can use tax-loss harvesting to reduce the amount you would have owed on capital gains.
-If you don't have realized gains in the same tax year, you can carry forward realized losses to use in future years.*
+When you file your income taxes, you can use tax-loss harvesting to reduce the amount you would have owed on capital gains and income.
+If you don't have realized gains in the same tax year, you can carry forward realized losses to offset income or gains in future tax years.1

 Grow your portfolio